Best massagers 2025: banish knots and soothe sore muscles

 Below, you'll find the best massager options available right now, from simple handheld devices through to mats and chairs and even high-end sports massagers, at a range of price points.
 All of them are great for soothing painful knots, boosting your circulation and relieving exercise-induced strains.

-If you want something more specific, check out our guides to the best massage chairs, the best massage guns, the best foot massagers and the best foam rollers.
+If you want something more specific, check out our guides to the best massage guns and the best foot massagers.

 This might sound reckless, but don’t pay too much attention to the price tag.
 Take roller sticks, for example: this type of massage tool often comes with the lowest price tag, but these lightweight plastic sticks are still incredibly effective when used correctly.